- To give students knowledge and experience in project planning and control methods.

 This programme is ideally suited for facility managers, office managers, building owners and anyone interested in Facilities Management.

-The BSc (Hons) Engineering Management (Construction) programme, awarded by the University of Greenwich, is structured to provide a viable final year, top-up option to graduates of the Higher National Diploma (HND) in Construction and the Built Environment (BSE-HVAC) programme offered at SBCS.
+The BSc (Hons) Engineering Management (Construction) programme, awarded by the University of Greenwich, is structured to provide a viable final year, top-up option to graduates of the Higher National Diploma (HND) in Construction and the Built Environment (Civil Engineering) programme offered at SBCS.

-Students with only a CSEC or CXC qualification are required to first complete our Diploma in Electrical and Mechanical Engineering Technology and then our Higher National Diploma (HND) in Construction and the Built Environment (BSE-HVAC) programmes before entering the final year of this degree.
+Students with only a CSEC or CXC qualification are required to first complete our Diploma in Electrical and Mechanical Engineering Technology and then our Higher National Diploma (HND) in Construction and the Built Environment (Civil Engineering) programmes before entering the final year of this degree.

 This programme was designed to encourage students to develop a reflective approach to understanding engineering management principles and processes as it relates to the construction environment.